For media interviews please contact us at email@example.com

 Ed Gillespie is a keynote speaker, writer, communications specialist, serial entrepreneur and futurist.
 He is the author of ‘Only Planet – a flight-free adventure around the world’ a book about his circumnavigation of the globe without getting on a plane.
 Ed is a facilitator with the Forward Institute for responsible leadership, a Director of Greenpeace UK, a Trustee of Energy Revolution and co-founder of Futerra.

-George Graham is a specialist in the policy and practice of humanitarian aid.
-He has worked in Nepal, India and Sudan, and elsewhere in Africa and Asia.
-He is now based in London, where he is chief executive of Humanity & Inclusion UK.
-He has a Masters degree in Violence, Conflict and Development from the School of Oriental and African Studies and a BA in English from Oxford.
+George Graham is a specialist in conflict, human rights, humanitarian response and inclusive international development.
+He is based in London, where he is chief executive of Humanity & Inclusion UK.
+He has a Masters’ degree in Violence, Conflict and Development from the School of Oriental and African Studies and a BA in English from Oxford University.

 Tim Jackson is Professor of Sustainable Development and Director of the Research group on Lifestyles, Values and Environment (RESOLVE).
 His research interests focus on understanding the social, psychological and structural dimensions of sustainable living.
 Professor Jackson was Economics Commissioner with the Sustainable Development Commission for whom he wrote the report Prosperity without Growth, now published as a book by Earthscan.

-Jean Lambert is London’s Green Party Member of the European Parliament, a position she has held since 1999.
+Jean Lambert was Green Party Member of the European Parliament for the London Region from 1999 until 2019.
 Jean works on a range of social and environmental concerns.
 A member of the Parliament's Employment and Civil Liberties committees, and Chair of the South Asia Delegation, Jean won the 2005 award for MEP of the year for her work on justice and human rights.
 She was Vice President of the European Parliament Green Group for 2002-6.

 Allyson Pollock is director of the Institute of Health and Society at Newcastle University.
 She is an academic, public health doctor, and leading authority on PFI and the implications of market mechanisms and privatisation of public services.
 She is the author of NHS plc and co-author of The New NHS: A Guide.